Skip to Content

 What Is the Process for Family-Based Immigration?

 The family-based immigration process can vary depending on the relationship between the sponsor and the relative being sponsored, as well as the sponsor’s immigration status.
-Below is an overview of the general steps:

-• Step 1: Filing a Petition - The first step in the process is for the U.S. citizen or LPR to file a petition on behalf of their relative.
+• Step 1: Filing a Petition—The first step in the process is for the U.S. citizen or LPR to file a petition on behalf of their relative.
 This petition is known as Form I-130, Petition for Alien Relative.
 This form establishes the legitimacy of the family relationship and demonstrates that the petitioner is a U.S. citizen or lawful permanent resident.

-• Step 2: Approval of the Petition - Once the I-130 petition is submitted, U.S. Citizenship and Immigration Services (USCIS) will review it.
+• Step 2: Approval of the Petition—Once the I-130 petition is submitted, U.S. Citizenship and Immigration Services (USCIS) will review it.
 If approved, USCIS will send the petition to the National Visa Center (NVC), which handles the next phase of processing.

-• Step 3: Visa Availability and Processing - For immediate relatives, there is no waiting period for visa availability.
+• Step 3: Visa Availability and Processing—For immediate relatives, there is no waiting period for visa availability.
 However, for family preference categories, relatives will need to wait for their visa number to become available, which can take months or even years, depending on the category and the country of origin.
 Once a visa becomes available, the NVC will send instructions on how to complete the application, including the required fees and supporting documents.

-• Step 4: Consular Processing or Adjustment of Status - If the family member is outside the United States, they will go through consular processing, which involves an interview at a U.S. embassy or consulate in their home country.
+• Step 4: Consular Processing or Adjustment of Status—If the family member is outside the United States, they will go through consular processing, which involves an interview at a U.S. embassy or consulate in their home country.
 If the family member is already in the United States on a temporary visa, they may be able to apply for an adjustment of status, allowing them to become a lawful permanent resident without leaving the country.

-• Step 5: Green Card Issuance - After completing all required steps, the family member will receive their green card, granting them lawful permanent residency in the United States.
+• Step 5: Green Card Issuance—After completing all required steps, the family member will receive their green card, granting them lawful permanent residency in the United States.
 From this point, they can live and work in the U.S. and eventually apply for citizenship if they meet the eligibility requirements.

-How Can Our Family Immigration Lawyers Help?
+How Can Our Orlando Family Immigration Lawyers Help Your Case?

-The family immigration process is fraught with challenges, paperwork, and deadlines, which is why having an experienced attorney is invaluable.
+The family immigration process is filled with challenges, paperwork, and deadlines, which is why having an experienced attorney can be invaluable.
 At Maney | Gordon | Zeller, our Orlando family immigration lawyers have a deep understanding of the immigration system, and we are dedicated to helping families successfully navigate this complex journey.

 1. Petition Filing and Documentation: One of the most common issues in family-based immigration is incomplete or incorrect documentation.
 Our attorneys will help you gather the necessary documents and ensure that your petition is filed correctly the first time, minimizing the risk of delays or denials.